Accrual

 Internal rate card

-Internal rate cards are the most sensitive data on the platform: they're row-level-security-scoped to the owning org and never returned to the parties above or engaged contractors below.
+Internal rate cards are the most sensitive data on the platform.
+They are locked to the organisation that owns them at the database itself, not by the app choosing what to show, so they are never returned to the parties above or the contractors below.
 They drive the cost side of every docket.

 Lump Sum